-- Before using the Handyscope HS3 first read Chapter 1 about safety. - Many technicians investigate electrical signals.
-Though the measurement may not be electrical, the physical variable is often converted to an electrical signal, with a special transducer. - Common transducers are accelerometers, pressure probes, current clamps, and temperature probes.
-The advantages of converting the physical parameters to electrical signals are large since many instruments for examining electrical signals are available. - The Handyscope HS3 is a portable two-channel measuring instrument with an Arbitrary Waveform Generator. - The Handyscope HS3 is available in several models with different maximum sampling rates: 5 MSa/s, 10 MSa/s, 25 MSa/s, 50 MSa/s or 100 MSa/s. - The native resolution is 12 bits, but user selectable resolutions of 8, 14 and 16 bits are available too, with adjusted maximum sampling rate:
+Before using the Handy scope HS4 first read chapter 1 about safety.

+Many technicians investigate electrical signals.
+Though the measurement may not be electrical, the physical variable is often converted to an electrical signal, with a special transducer.
+Common transducers are accelerometers, pressure probes, current clamps and temperature probes.
+The advantages of converting the physical parameters to electrical signals are large, since many instruments for examining electrical signals are available.

+The Handy scope HS4 is a portable four channel measuring instrument.
+The Handy scope HS4 is available in several models with different maximum sampling rates.

+The native resolution is 12 bits, but user selectable resolutions of 14 and 16 bits are available too, with reduced maximum sampling rate: